lugerlakes/flight-delay-prediction/README.md

-# Operational Risk Prediction for Complex Logistics Networks
+# Operational Risk Prediction for Complex Logistics Networks (SCL Case Study)
 This predictive analytics project is designed to classify and predict the likelihood of an operational failure (e.g., flight delay > 15 minutes) in a complex logistics network.
 It uses real flight data from Santiago Airport (SCL) in 2017 as a case study for building a high-Recall alerting system.

 The core focus is demonstrating a complete MLOps lifecycle, including robust feature engineering, cost-sensitive modeling, scalable API deployment (FastAPI/Modal), and continuous monitoring strategy (Airflow).

 ## Goals
 - Operational Classification: Develop a classification model to predict high-risk operational status (delay_15) by optimizing for Recall (Sensitivity).

-- Robust Feature Engineering: Create high-signal, causal features (e.g., historical operator efficiency) and implement robust data imputation using missingness indicator flags.
+- Robust Feature Engineering: Create high-signal, causal features (e.g., historical operator efficiency) and incorporate environmental variables (Wind/Pressure).

 - Production Deployment: Serve predictions using a low-latency FastAPI backend containerized for serverless deployment (Modal).

 - MLOps Strategy: Outline a comprehensive strategy for model maintenance, retraining, and Model Drift detection using an orchestrator like Apache Airflow.

 ## Project Structure